 •“Land Use, Economic Development, and Zoning,” October 13, 2015.

 • “Leadership for Elected Officials,” February 5, 2015.

 • “Understanding Zoning: What You Need To Know,” May 6, 2014.

 • “Survival Tips for New Government Leaders – Open Meetings Act, Freedom of Information Act, Ethics, and Robert’s Rules of Order,” June 4, 2013.

-Mr. Smith has spoken on more than sixty occasions on a variety of matters including tax increment financing, economic development, the Illinois Open Meetings Act, the Illinois Freedom of Information Act, the First Amendment, electric aggregation, the Second Amendment, the Library Records Confidentiality Act, and the federal commuter tax benefit.
+Mr. Smith has spoken on more than seventy occasions on a variety of matters including tax increment financing, economic development, the Illinois Open Meetings Act, the Illinois Freedom of Information Act, the First Amendment, electric aggregation, the Second Amendment, the Library Records Confidentiality Act, and the federal commuter tax benefit.
 He has also taught school law courses to students seeking master’s degrees.